fast-platform/fastjs/README.md

 # Usage

-Using the Downloader with promises
+Using the Exporter with promises

 ```javascript
 import Exporter from 'fast-submission2csv';